SoftwareAG/c8y-releasenotes/content/release-10-18-0/announcements-10-18-0.md

 ##### Alarms when using Microservice API version 1

-With the [release 10.15](/release-10-15-0/announcements-10-15-0), Software AG announced the availability of the Microservice API version 2 and the deprecation of Microservice API version 1 to comply with new security requirements.
+With [release 10.15](/release-10-15-0/announcements-10-15-0), we announced the availability of the Microservice API version 2 and the deprecation of Microservice API version 1 to comply with new security requirements.
-By default, microservices using API version 1 still work in version 10.18.
-However in Cumulocity IoT versions after 10.18 it may happen that an alarm will be created to indicate that there exists the particular danger that attempts to deploy such a microservice might fail in the future because of this.
+By default, microservices using API version 1 still work in release 10.18.
+However, in Cumulocity IoT versions after 10.18 a warning might show up indicating that attempts to deploy such a microservice might fail in the future.

 ### SDK changes